tekartik/sqflite/sqflite/doc/troubleshooting.md

 - Build the database path properly (using `join` from the `path` package)
 - Create the parent folder if it does not exist

+### Out of memory

+#### java.lang.OutOfMemoryError

+It is an out of memory error so there is not much we can do.
+Maybe your query result are too big (try to limit the column and rows),

+In some Android version, the cursor are limited to 1Mb so this limits the size of each row when doing a query.
+Big content should indeed not be saved in sqflite.

+If it happens while writing, you can try to split into multiple transactions (for example with 1000 operation per transaction).

+Sometimes adding `android:largeHeap="true"` in manifest file could help.

 ## Error in Flutter web

 Look at package [sqflite_common_ffi_web](https://pub.dev/packages/sqflite_common_ffi_web) for experimental Web support.